-- Disciplinary Process Map (pdf)
+- Enforcement Process Map (pdf)

 The Consumer Services Unit (CSU) is where the complaint process begins.
 It is the central intake for all complaints, including complaints alleging the practice of a healthcare profession or the operation of facilities/establishments without the appropriate license.
 CSU includes investigators and analysts assigned to specific professions.
 Staff reviews each complaint for possible violations of laws and rules.

 All complaints are assigned a computer generated complaint number for tracking purposes.
 Staff reviews each complaint for possible violations of laws and rules.
 Only complaints that are legally sufficient are investigated.

 Section 456.073(1), F.S., specifically provides that “…A complaint is legally sufficient if it contains ultimate facts that show that a violation …has occurred.”
 After review of a complaint, if the allegations and supporting documentation show that a violation may have occurred the complaint is legally sufficient for investigation.
 The complainant is notified by letter as to whether an investigation is initiated, additional information is needed or the complaint is determined not to be legally sufficient and is being closed.
 For legally sufficient complaints, the letter will include the name, address and telephone number of the office that will conduct the investigation.